 Each year, the Neuroscience Training Program visits local middle schools to present activities about the brain.
 The visits, led by undergraduate students, graduate students, and faculty members consist of different neuroscience activities based on individual classroom preferences.
 Typical activities include an examination of a real human brain that students can touch, brain Q&A, and a motor learning activity.
 UW groups are available for classroom visits throughout the academic year, so please contact the NTP Outreach Specialist at (608) 262-4932, firstname.lastname@example.org if you would like to set up a visit for your classroom.

 The Neuroscience Training Program also participates in Science Expeditions each year, a campus-wide science outreach event.
 For more information on Science Expeditions please click here.

 The Neuroscience Training Program participates in the Wisconsin Science Festival which takes place at the Wisconsin Institutes for Discovery.
 Students and faculty lead multiple hands-on exploration stations including showing the community human brain specimens, dissections, hearing demos, kinesthetic illusions and more.
 For more information about the Wisconsin Science Festival please click here.

 NTP hosts a neurobiology unit for the PEOPLE summer Program.
-PEOPLE Program students complete a 3-week residential program on the UW-Madison campus that includes writing skills development; daytime workshops in the biological sciences, physical sciences, engineering, biomedical research and health sciences; and an evening curriculum in the fine and performance arts.
-The Neuroscience Training Program graduate students teach either a one-week or three-week neurobiology course for PEOPLE students.
+PEOPLE Program students complete a 2-week residential program on the UW-Madison campus that includes writing skills development; daytime workshops in the biological sciences, physical sciences, engineering, biomedical research and health sciences; and an evening curriculum in the fine and performance arts.
+The Neuroscience Training Program graduate students teach the two-week neurobiology course for PEOPLE students.